Stocks move broadly higher as receding debt fears spur rally

 Investors received another encouraging piece of news on Thursday after the Labor Department reported that the number of Americans applying for unemployment benefits fell last week for the first time in four weeks.
 The labor market has been struggling to recover from the pandemic’s initial impact 18 months ago when lockdowns from COVID-19 gutted jobs.

-Wall Street will get another snapshot Friday of the job market and its recovery when the Labor Department releases its employment report for September.
+Wall Street will get another snapshot of the job market and its recovery Friday when the Labor Department releases its employment report for September.
+The employment market’s recovery has been closely watched for any clues on how soon the Federal Reserve will ease its unprecedented support for the markets and economy.
+Inflation also remains a key concern because persistently high inflation could prompt the central bank to start raising interest rates sooner than expected.

-Inflation remains a key concern for Wall Street and investors are closely watching the Federal Reserve for any shift in its timetable for raising interest rates.
-The Fed’s policymaking committee recently signaled the central bank could start raising rates late next year.
-Analysts have said that the Fed could act sooner than expected if high inflation persists.
+Friday’s jobs report will likely have little impact on the Fed’s plan to start trimming its bond buying and on its timeline to start raising interest rates, said Jason Pride, chief investment officer of private wealth at Glenmede.
+He said that a lot of the mismatch between a slowdown in employment growth and a rise in job openings is circumstantial, such as people holding off on a return to the workforce to take care of family or learning new skills to find different jobs.

+“I don’t think there’s anything that the Fed does with movement in interest rates or bond buying that will change people’s decision as to when they get back to the workforce,” he said.
+“It’s time to start taking the foot off of the pedal.”

 COVID-19 continues to hamper the economic recovery following a surge of cases over the summer.
 Consumer spending and job growth was stunted and supply chain problems crimped operations in a wide range of industries.